 About

-Previously, I completed my postdoctoral fellowship within the Hydroclimate Research Group of Johns Hopkins University.
-As part of interdisciplinary weather-health projects, I investigated Amazon Rainforest rainfall and floods, which also serve as predictors for malaria risk.
+I completed my postdoctoral fellowship within the Johns Hopkins University Department of Earth and Planetary Sciences.
+As part of interdisciplinary weather and health projects, I investigated Amazonia region rainfall and floods, which serve as predictors for malaria risk.

-I earned my Ph.D. and M.S. at Scripps Institution of Oceanography at the University of California San Diego within the Center for Western Weather and Water Extremes (CW3E) and Norris and Miller Groups.
+I earned my Ph.D. and M.S. at Scripps Institution of Oceanography at the University of California San Diego.
 My dissertation defined and described extreme variations in the rain-snow transition elevation during California storms, many of which are considered atmospheric rivers.
-I earned a B.S. at St. Cloud State University in Minnesota, graduating with a double major in meteorology and hydrology and a minor in mass communication.
+I earned a B.S. at St. Cloud State University in Minnesota, graduating with a double major in meteorology and hydrology and a mass communication minor.

-As part of my journey, I have completed several specialty-area training experiences, including opportunities with the NOAA North Central River Forecast Center, CNN Domestic and International Weather, and a Bahamas paleoclimate NSF REU.
-I was also part of the DEEPWAVE field campaign centered on atmospheric gravity waves and cloud stereo photogrammetry in New Zealand, and trained in science journalism at NASA Goddard Space Flight Center (refer to Media page).
+As part of my journey, I completed specialty area and professional development experiences, including through AAAS and USAID, NASA science journalism (Media page), NOAA North Central River Forecast Center, CNN Weather, and Bahamas hydrogeology research via an NSF REU.
+I was part of the Plains Elevated Convection at Night (PECAN) field campaign, and DEEPWAVE which explored atmospheric gravity waves and cloud stereo photogrammetry in New Zealand

-In addition, I completed a NASA Goddard research experience focused on the spatial patterns and large-scale drivers of western U.S. atmospheric rivers and precipitation.
-I also completed the AMS Summer Policy Colloquium and served as an American Geophysical Union (AGU) Voices for Science Advocate and a Scripps and Moravian College Delegate during United Nations Framework Convention on Climate Change Conferences of the Parties (UNFCCC COPs).
+In addition, I completed a NASA research experience on spatial patterns and large scale drivers of western U.S. atmospheric rivers and precipitation.
+I also completed the AMS Summer Policy Colloquium and served as an AGU Voices for Science Advocate and a Scripps and Moravian College Delegate for United Nations Conferences of the Parties (COPs).

 Screen Shot 2016-02-06 at 11.57.21 AM